 And there was no crappy food in Chicago!
 Popcorn, pizza, Chinese food, Trader Joe’s, Mexican food. . .and the good thing was there was always leftovers to share back at the bunkhouse (more on this in a minute).

-I’m not much of a shopper but there were opportunities for lots of this as the hotel was located on the “Miracle Mile”.
+I’m not much of a shopper but there were opportunities for lots of this as the hotel was located on the “Magnificent Mile”.
+There was plenty to see and do and it really felt like I could enjoy a good slice of American pie.

 UAC of course stands for “United Astrology Conference” and it brings together several astrology organisations.
 I won’t belabour details because everything that one needs to know about UAC Chicago is on their well designed website.